Cardiac Rehab and Secondary Prevention Program

 - Have heart disease, such as angina or heart failure.

-- Have had coronary bypass surgery, a balloon catheter procedure, such as PTCA, Stints, or heart.
+- Have had coronary bypass surgery, a balloon catheter procedure, such as PTCA, stents, or heart valve surgery.

 - Have had a heart transplant.